ChurchSafety Logo and homepage linkPencil

 Bullet pointConsider if the person carrying the load is best suited to the task, or if assistance is needed (such as using a team lift technique where more than one person lifts the load).

-Bullet pointPersonal protective equipment can get in the way of lifting and carrying and can restrict dexterity but gloves could be used to protect the hands from cuts and toe-capped shoes can protect the feet from items that fall accidentally.
+Bullet pointPersonal protective equipment can get in the way of lifting and carrying and can restrict dexterity, but gloves could be used to protect the hands from cuts, likewise steel toe-capped shoes can protect the feet from items that fall onto feet.

 Bullet pointReduce the size of boxes, bags and other containers.
 It is better to make more journeys to carry the same amount in smaller quantities than to try and carry it all at once.

 Bullet pointEnsure that all floor surfaces are free from slip and trip hazards, steps and stairs are free from damage and floors are free of ice, water and anything else that could cause someone to slip.
-The route should be well lit.
+The route should be well lit by either natural light or artificial light.

 Bullet pointAvoid carrying items up or down ladders or steps as this can significantly increase the risk of falling.

-Bullet pointCut the distance something needs to be carried down.
+Bullet pointReduce the distance something needs to be carried.
 Perhaps a break or brief rest could be incorporated into the task by including a mid-way resting place into the route to be taken.

 Bullet pointUtilise a good lifting technique.
 Training courses are available in lifting techniques from a number of different sources and would be recommended where repeated and regular lifting of loads is taking place.

 Bullet pointUse mechanical aids to assist movement, such as wheels, glides and trolleys.
-Note that mechanical lifting equipment is covered by regulations that require, amongst other things, routine inspection of lifting equipment.
+Note that mechanical lifting equipment is covered by regulations that require, amongst other things, routine inspection of lifting equipment and planning of (mechanical) lifting operations.

 [Home Page] [About Us] [Site Map & Search] [FAQ]